Listen to this Article::

 Tattoo artists love tacos.

 So that’s it.
-A few tips for the clients out there on how to tip your tattoo artist.
+Here are a few tips for the clients out there on how to tip your tattoo artist.

 Tattoo Tipping Helper!

-Below is an interactive widget that can help you figure out how much to tip if you are unsure and also take a second to take our poll about tipping a tattoo artist online!
-It only works in the non-mobile site!
+Below is an interactive widget that can help you figure out how much to tip if you are unsure.
+Also, take a second to take our poll about tipping a tattoo artist online!
+It only works on the non-mobile site!